Elite-Kode/elitebgs/README.md

 A website to track the background simulation in Elite Dangerous

 Elite BGS is a project that attempts to fill a gap of APIs for the treasure trove of information online.
-Currently it is operating in 2 seperate modules.
+Currently, it is operating in 2 separate modules.

 ## EDDB API

-Currently [EDDB](https://eddb.io/) is the greatest treasure of information of the galaxy and it is a user friendly tool for many pilots.
+Currently, [EDDB](https://eddb.io/) is the greatest treasure of information of the galaxy and it is a user friendly tool for many pilots.
 But it lacks an API for developers.
 EDDB API is an attempt to fill this gap by providing an API for EDDB data sources.

 ## ELITE BGS API

 For ultimate immersion and BGS control, we require not only the latest data but also historical ones.
 ELITE BGS API is a step in that direction.
-It stores information which changes regularly in a historical format.
-Thus, one can always look up the events that led to the current Civil War for instance.
+It stores information which changes regularly in an historical format.
+Thus, one can always look up the events that led to the current Civil War, for instance.

 # API